 Add on another $1 a month for unlimited data, however, and it looks pretty tempting – especially thanks to the fact that the Build a Plan is billed monthly, and there's no commitment involved.

 Another option is ScribeForce.
 If you've got a group of five or more, you can gang up and pay just $3 a month for the full service, again billed monthly.

-Windscribe boasts some substantial security features: It uses military-grade AES-256 encryption complete with SHA512 authentication, and in terms of private keys, Windscribe uses 4096-bit RSA and commits to a one-time use of each key.
+Windscribe uses industry-standard AES-256 encryption complete with SHA512 authentication, and in terms of private keys, Windscribe uses 4096-bit RSA and commits to a one-time use of each key.

-Another safety measure deployed by the platform is R.O.B.E.R.T.
-This advanced domain- and IP-blocking tool protects you from malware and trackers and enables you to browse faster.
+Another safety measure found in Windscribe is its malware-blocking tool, R.O.B.E.R.T.
+This advanced domain- and IP-blocking tool protects you from malware and trackers, but also enables you to browse faster.

 How fast is Windscribe?

 With Windscribe, you get two protocols that you can choose to connect through: WireGuard and OpenVPN.
 These are pretty standard for most VPN services, but the difference is in the connection speeds.
 Windscribe doesn't disappoint with either protocol.

 My speed test results showed a peak speed of 700Mbps with WireGuard.
 While this isn't the fastest – Surfshark and TorGuard both topped out at 950Mbps – it is still impressively faster than the average VPN.